Murder of Sylvie Cachay: Investigation and trial

 Immediately after the discovery of Cachay's body, police questioned Brooks.
 He told them he had run into someone he knew in the hotel lobby and they had left to buy drinks.
-He was arrested and charged with her death on December 9 after the police obtained a warrant to search his body for DNA evidence; the investigators found his DNA on the faucet in the bathtub where Cachay was killed.
+He was arrested and charged with her death on December 9 after the police obtained a warrant to search his body for DNA evidence; the investigators only found her DNA on the faucet in the bathtub where Cachay was killed.

 During the trial, Cachay's friends testified that Brooks had been hiring prostitutes while dating her, sometimes using her credit card to do so; she became aware of this shortly before her death.
 Less than 24 hours before her murder, she had sent Brooks an email with the header "fuck you", confronting him about the suspicious activity on her credit card and threatening to report him to the police.

 Brooks pleaded not guilty, but was convicted of second-degree murder in July 2013.
 He was sentenced to 25 years to life in prison.
 According to presiding Judge Bonnie Wittner, she could have sentenced Brooks to 15 years to life, but instead selected the higher punishment because the murder was a "singularly horrific and tragic event".
 Since his conviction, Brooks has been housed in Fallsburg, New York, at the Sullivan Correctional Facility.

 On March 22, 2018, in a unanimous ruling by the New York Court of Appeals, Brooks lost his final appeal of his conviction.
 The court noted that both security camera footage and the presence of Brooks's DNA in the hotel bathroom placed him at the Soho House directly before the discovery of Cachay's body.
 He is eligible for parole in 2038.